Exciter (band)

-Exciter is a Canadian speed metal band from Ottawa, Ontario, formed in 1978.
+Exciter was a Canadian speed metal band from Ottawa, Ontario, formed in 1978.
 Named after a song by Judas Priest, they are considered to be one of the first speed metal bands and cited as a seminal influence on the thrash metal genre.
-Despite many changes in personnel, as well as two break-ups (first in 1989 and again in 1993), Exciter has managed to keep a small but dedicated following over the years.
+Despite many changes in personnel, limited commercial success, and three disbandments (first in 1989, second in 1993 and third in 2026), Exciter has managed to keep a small but dedicated following over the years.

 History

+Formation and "classic" lineup era (1978–1985)

 In 1978, the band Hell Razor formed in Ottawa, Ontario.
 It consisted of vocalist and drummer Dan Beehler, guitarist John Ricci, and bassist Allan James Johnson.
 In 1980, the band changed their name to Exciter and recorded a demo which they then sent to Mike Varney of Shrapnel Records.
 Varney included one song from it, "World War III", on the compilation album US Metal Volume II in 1982.
 Shortly after that, the band was signed to Shrapnel.
 In 1983, they released their debut album, Heavy Metal Maniac.

 Exciter signed a record deal with Jon Zazula's Megaforce Records the year after based on the promise of tour support and, in 1984, released their second album, Violence & Force.
 After a few headlining dates with American thrash metal band Anthrax, they embarked on their first U.S. tour with Danish heavy metal band Mercyful Fate opening for Motörhead.
 Exciter was forced to switch to a new label, Music for Nations, when Megaforce sold its contract and travelled to London, England for a tour that was cancelled at the last minute and then again to record their third album, Long Live the Loud.
 It was released in 1985 and produced by Motörhead producer Guy Bidmead.
 It contained a slightly more "mainstream" heavy metal sound than the pure speed/thrash metal of the first two albums.
 After its release, the band went on a European tour with German heavy metal band Accept.
 At the end of 1984, Exciter was the support band on one of the US legs of Motörhead's No Remorse Tour; the following year, they were the headliner in a tour with Megadeth and Exodus.
 Before the year ended, Exciter released the three-track EP, Feel the Knife, which was the last release from the original line-up.
 Shortly after its release, John Ricci left the band and was replaced by Brian McPhee.